streamr-dev/streamr-client-java/README.md

 | withdrawTokensForSelfOrAsAdmin(String memberAddress, BigInteger amount, boolean sendWithdrawToMainnet) | TransactionReceipt | Withdraw members tokens to given address |
 | withdrawTokensForMember(BigInteger privateKey, String to, BigInteger amount, boolean sendWithdrawToMainnet) | TransactionReceipt | Withdraw members tokens |

+Adding members using admin functions is not at feature parity with the member function `join`.
+The newly added member will not be granted publish permissions to the streams inside the Data Union.
+This will need to be done manually using, `streamr.grantPermission(stream_publish, user)`.
+Similarly, after removing a member using the admin function `removeMembers`, the publish permissions will need to be removed in a secondary step using `revokePermission(permissionId)`.

 When withdrawing, you can choose to send tokens to sidechain or mainnet with the `sendWithdrawToMainnet` boolean.
 If you withdraw to mainnet, you must **port** the resulting TransactionReceipt across the bridge with `DataUnionClient.portTxsToMainnet(sidechainTxReceipt, prvKey)`, which costs ETH.
 If you keep tokens on sidechain, you can use the [xDai bridge](https://omni.xdaichain.com/) to transfer them to mainnet at a later time.